cssandstuff/kuaka/content/home.md

 > Thank you for all the amazing, fast and professional work you do for us.

 > Thank you very much for the perfect translation!

+> I enquired about services from Japan, and it was really helpful that it was handled so quickly and I was able to get a translation of just the necessary sections.
+Because the response from Kuaka was so quick, the documents necessary for my application were dealt with quickly and I had time to get them ready.
+Thank you very much!
+If I have anything else I will be in touch.